Einstein Hermitian Metrics of Positive Sectional Curvature: Introduction

-\begin{thm}[LeBrun \cite{LeB11a}] Let $(M^4,J)$ be a compact complex surface.
+\begin{thm}[LeBrun \cite{LeB:2011}] Let $(M^4,J)$ be a compact complex surface.
 If $g$ is Einstein and Hermitian, then only one of the following holds: \begin{enumerate} {(\arabic{enumi})} \item $g$ is K\"ahler-Einstein with $\lambda >0$. \item $(M,J)$ is biholomorphic to $\CP_2\sharp\overline{\CP}_2$ and $g$ is the Page metric $g_{\mathrm{Page}}$ (up to rescaling and isometry). \item $(M,J)$ is biholomorphic to $\CP_2\sharp 2\overline{\CP}_2$ and $g$ is the Chen-LeBrun-Weber metric $g_{\mathrm{CLW}}$ (up to rescaling and isometry). \end{enumerate} \end{thm}

-Thus, if we in addition assume that $g$ is of positive sectional curvature, then the first case of the above theorem is possible only when $M$ is $\CP_2$, by Andreotti's theorem.
-Moreover, by a theorem of Berger \cite{Ber}, the K\"ahler-Einstein metric $g$ on $\CP_2$, is the Fubini-Study metric (up to rescaling and isometry) since it has positive holomorphic bisectional curvature.

-In the next two sections we will prove that the two exceptional metrics $g_{\mathrm{Page}}$ and $g_{\mathrm{CLW}}$ are not of positive sectional curvature either.
+If we futhermore assume that $g$ has positive sectional curvature, then the first case of the above theorem is possible only when $M$ is $\CP_2$, by Frankel's theorem.
+On the other hand, by a theorem of Berger \cite{Ber:1963}, the Fubini-Study metric is the only K\"ahler-Einstein metric with positive holomorphic bisectional\footnote[1]{For a Hermitian metric, the \emph{holomorphic bisectional curvature} of a pair of unit tangent vectors $X,Y$ is defined as $H(X,Y)=\Rm(X,JX,Y,JY)$.
+Moreover, if the metric is \emph{K\"ahler}, then $H(X,Y)=K(X,Y)+K(X,JY)$, where $K(\cdot,\cdot)$ stands for the sectional curvature.
+Therefore, positivity of sectional curvature implies that of bisectional curvature.} curvature on $\CP_2$ (up to rescaling and isometry).
+Therefore, it remains to prove that $g_{\mathrm{Page}}$ and $g_{\mathrm{CLW}}$ are not of positive sectional curvature either.
 This will conclude the proof of our main theorem:

-\begin{thm} Let $M^4$ be a compact smooth $4$-manifold, and let $g$ be an Einstein metric of positive sectional curvature.
-If $g$ is hermitian with respect to some complex structure $J$ on $M$, then $(M,J)$ is biholomorphic to $\CP_2$, and $g$ is the Fubini-Study metric (up to rescaling and isometry). \end{thm}
+\begin{thm} Let $M$ be a smooth $4$-manifold, and let $g$ be a complete Einstein metric of positive sectional curvature.
+If $g$ is Hermitian with respect to some complex structure $J$ on $M$, then $(M,J)$ is biholomorphic to $\CP_2$, and $g$ is the Fubini-Study metric (up to rescaling and isometry). \end{thm}

-One of the key facts in the proof of this theorem is Frankel's Theorem \cite{Fra} which says that totally geodesic submanifolds of complementary dimensions on positively curved manifolds necessarily intersect.
-Since the Page metric has an explicit form, we are also able to give a computational proof of the failure of positivity.
-Note that, on the contrary, Chen-LeBrun-Weber metric does not possess such an explicit formula.
+The key fact we use in the proof of Theorem \ref{maintheorem} is a result due to Frankel \cite{Fra:1961} which says that totally geodesic submanifolds of complementary dimensions on positively curved manifolds necessarily intersect.
+The strategy of our proof is to obtain a pair of disjoint totally geodesic surfaces for each of the exceptional metrics of Theorem \ref{LeBrun:classification}.